 A larger tumor requires a resection (removal of the tumor and some healthy tissue surrounding it) and anastomosis (the two tumor-free ends of the bowel are reconnected).
 If the bowel ends cannot be reconnected, a colostomy is made.
 Preoperative chemotherapy & radiation (called neoadjuvant therapy) can improve how successful the surgeon is at completely removing the tumor.

 The most commonly performed surgical procedure today is the total mesorectal excision or TME.
 This procedure removes the rectum and the mesorectum, an area of fatty tissue below the rectum that contains lymph nodes, which are the most common area for the cancer to spread.
 In the hands of an experienced surgeon, the number of patients requiring colostomy with this procedure is low.
-TME, along with neoadjuvant chemoradiation, has led to decreases in recurrences in the rectal area from 40% to less than 10% and has improved overall survival from 50 to 75% in the last 40 years.
+TME, along with neoadjuvant chemoradiation (given before surgery), has led to decreases in recurrences in the rectal area

 Diagram of TME excision